Bicycles and motorcycles are among the smallest, most agile and fastest in traffic means of transportation.

 -1- Bicycle and motorcycle safety and fun to ride can definitely be increased.

-– To discover a novel steering theory explaining why bicycles and motorcycles stay upright and ride so well.
+– Discover a novel steering theory explaining why bicycles and motorcycles stay upright and ride so well.

-– If you’re a motorcycle rider: To discover a technique enhancing steering precision, safety, self confidence and, above all, fun to ride.
+– If you’re a motorcycle rider: Discover a technique enhancing steering precision, safety, self confidence and, above all, fun to ride.

-– If you’re a road or mountain bike rider: To discover how you can increase steering precision in order to hold your ‘line’.
+– If you’re a road or mountain bike rider: Discover how you can increase steering precision in order to hold your ‘line’.

-– If you’re interested in novel 2-Wheeler concepts: To discover how they can still be steered with ease and fun, even when the rider is held against a backrest by seatbelts, inside a protective structure.
+– If you’re interested in novel 2-Wheeler concepts: Discover how they can still be steered with ease and fun, even when the rider is held against a backrest by seatbelts, inside a protective structure.

-– Or to know more about the contributions and limits of over 10 other known 2-Wheeler steering theories (Countersteering, Gyroscopic reactions, Front fork geometry, Target fixation…).
+– Or know more about the contributions and limits of over 10 other known 2-Wheeler steering theories (Countersteering, Body Leaning, Gyroscopic Reactions, Front Fork Geometry, Target Fixation…).

 -2- Road worthy 3-Wheelers can definitely offer advantages over road motorcycles in terms of safety, comfort, practical use and fun to ride.

-– To discover an analysis of 3-Wheeler types developed up to now.
+– Discover an analysis of 3-Wheeler types advantages and disadvantages.

-– Discover a 3-Wheeler type presenting a strong potential in terms of comfort, safety and fun to ride enhancement over regular 2-Wheeler road motorcycles.
+– Discover a 3-Wheeler type presenting a strong potential in terms of comfort, safety and fun to ride enhancement over other 3-Wheelers and regular 2-Wheeler road motorcycles.

 Hope you have fun exploring this non-commercial site.